SanderMertens/flecs/docs/Systems.md

 s.add(flecs::Disabled);
 ```

-Note that this applies both to builtin pipelines and custom pipelines, as entiites with the `Disabled` tag are ignored by default by queries.
+Note that this applies both to builtin pipelines and custom pipelines, as entities with the `Disabled` tag are ignored by default by queries.

 Phases can also be disabled when using the builtin pipeline, which excludes all systems that depend on the phase.
 Note that is transitive, if `PhaseB` depends on `PhaseA` and `PhaseA` is disabled, systems that depend on both `PhaseA` and `PhaseB` will be excluded from the pipeline.
 For this reason, the builtin phases don't directly depend on each other, so that disabling `EcsOnUpdate` does not exclude systems that depend on `EcsPostUpdate`.

-When the parent of a system is disabled, it will also be excluded from the builin pipeline.
+When the parent of a system is disabled, it will also be excluded from the builtin pipeline.
 This makes it possible to disable all systems in a module with a single operation.

 ## Staging
 When calling `progress()` the world enters a readonly state in which all ECS operations like `add`, `remove`, `set` etc. are enqueued as commands (called "staging").
 This makes sure that it is safe for systems to iterate component arrays while enqueueing operations.
 Without staging, component storage arrays could be reallocated to a different memory location, which could cause system code to crash.
 Additionally, enqueueing operations makes it safe for multiple threads to iterate the same world without taking locks as thread gets its own command queue.